MRA E-Invoicing: Complete Guide for Mauritius Businesses

 Your EBS must, at minimum:

-2. Compute and store the MRA-required hash chain (each invoice's hash depends on the previous invoice's data).
+- Compute and store the MRA-required hash chain (each invoice's hash depends on the previous invoice's data).
+Read how the MRA hash chain works.

-5. Continue issuing invoices when the MRA endpoint is unreachable (offline mode), with sequential counter and “Not Yet Fiscalised” placeholder.
+- Continue issuing invoices when the MRA endpoint is unreachable (offline mode), with sequential counter and “Not Yet Fiscalised” placeholder.
 Invoices are auto-fiscalised in batch on reconnect.
+Read how offline fiscalisation works.

-6. Block credit notes without a mandatory reason and without referencing the original invoice.
+- Block credit notes without a mandatory reason and without referencing the original invoice.
+See common MRA credit note mistakes.

-7. Maintain a transaction report with counter, invoice number, IRN, previous hash, sorted ascending — exportable to CSV for MRA audits.
+- Maintain a transaction report with counter, invoice number, IRN, previous hash, sorted ascending — exportable to CSV for MRA audits.
+Learn how to generate MRA-compliant reports.

 How to choose an MRA-approved EBS

 Check the MRA EBS Solution Providers list on the MRA portal.
 Currently 95 providers are listed.
 Look for: (1) the provider is currently on the list; (2) the product is MRA-approved for your taxpayer category; (3) the provider has live Mauritius support; (4) the system has all eight behaviours above; (5) free migration is offered from your current system.
+Use our 7-point checklist for choosing an EBS provider.
 Codeblix eInvoicing is MRA-listed (SN 95, BRN C24214425) and supports all eight behaviours out of the box.

 How much does an MRA-approved EBS cost in Mauritius?